-- A. Continue messaging as in Level I. Messages should explicitly state that service reductions are being done to slow down disease transmission, not because of an abundance of sick staff. - B. Share messages outlining adjustments to services; adjust to include pointers to official sources of info about the pandemic across all digital communications channels. - C. Contact affected program registrants, meeting room users, study room. - D. reservations, etc. to notify of service adjustments. - E. Remind public that no overdue fines means that they do not need to return items while they are not feeling well, and the digital library offers anywhere, anytime access.
+- a.
+Continue messaging as in Level I. Messages should explicitly state that service reductions are being done to slow down disease transmission, not because of an abundance of sick staff. - b.
+Post an alert on the website outlining adjustments to services; adjust homepage to include pointers to official sources of info about the pandemic - c.
+Contact affected program registrants, meeting room users, study room reservations, etc. to notify of service adjustments - d.
+Remind public that no overdue fines means that they do not need to return items while they are not feeling well